 Image Credit: Christina @ wocintechchat.com

-Now that Plan S is officially in effect, are you wondering what steps you may still need to take to stay on top of the latest implementation guidelines?
-Journal publishers that wish to comply with the initiative to make all research funded by cOAlition S members fully and immediately Open Access (OA) have three routes to choose from:
+If so, now’s the time to ensure those titles meet the latest Plan S criteria so you don’t miss out on the opportunity to publish affected manuscripts.
+Journals that wish to comply with the initiative to make all research funded by cOAlition S members fully and immediately Open Access (OA) have three routes to choose from:

 2. Subscription venues: Enabling authors to make either their published article or the Author’s Accepted Manuscript openly available in a repository without embargo (in line with the Rights Retention Strategy)

-3. Transition of subscription venues: Entering into transformative arrangements to make all journals fully OA within the designated transformative timeline, via either transformative agreements or by publishing transformative journals
+3. Transition of subscription venues: Entering into transformative arrangements to make all journals fully OA via either transformative agreements or by publishing transformative journals

-We will update this post as we introduce new improvements to Scholastica and as any changes to Plan S are released.
-This post was last updated on the 23rd of February 2022.
+Note: We will update this post as we introduce new improvements to Scholastica and as any changes to Plan S are released.
+This post was last updated on the 23rd of April 2024.

 Set default copyright license for all articles

-Let’s start with how to address one of the most fundamental Plan S requirements, applying open copyright licenses to all of your journal articles.
-In order for a journal to be Plan S compliant via a fully-OA publishing route, all of its articles must be made openly available upon publication under a CC BY 4.0 Creative Commons Attribution license or, as secondary alternatives, a CC BY-SA 4.0 license or CC0 public domain dedication. cOAlition S members may also approve the use of the CC BY-ND license for individual articles on a case by case basis.
+Let’s start with how to address one of the most fundamental Plan S requirements for the fully OA publishing route — applying open copyright licenses to all journal articles.
+Fully OA articles must be made openly available upon publication under a CC BY 4.0 Creative Commons Attribution license or, as secondary alternatives, a CC BY-SA 4.0 license or CC0 public domain dedication. cOAlition S members may also approve the use of the CC BY-ND license for individual articles on a case-by-case basis.
 Copyright licenses must be displayed on all journal articles and included in article-level metadata.

-Journals that use Scholastica’s OA publishing platform can meet the Plan S copyright requirements in a few clicks by setting a default Creative Commons copyright license for all of their articles.
-Once applied, the default copyright license will automatically be displayed on all article pages and included in the article-level metadata Scholastica generates.
+Journals that use the Scholastica OA Publishing Platform can meet the Plan S copyright requirements in a few clicks by setting a default Creative Commons copyright license for all of their articles.
 Journal teams can also select different CC copyright licenses for individual articles as needed via the copyright field in the article creation form.
+Once applied, copyright licenses will automatically be displayed on all article pages and included in the article-level metadata Scholastica generates.

 To set a default copyright license for all of your articles, follow the steps in this help doc.